IBM-Cloud/repo-guidelines/README.md

 #IBM-Bluemix Repo Guidelines

+This repository is meant to serve as the official guidelines for creating sample app source code repositories within the IBM-Bluemix organization.
+The driving force behind this is an effort to standardize our open-source content to create a more cohesive brand experience across samples.

+Note that at the moment, these are evolving and  fluid guidelines.
+There is continuous development being done on some of the artifacts mentioned in this guide and as they are updated, so too will their corresponding sections in this document.

+**Note:** Some of the links in the guide point to sites on the IBM intranet.
+Apologies to non-IBMers, this is as transparent as we can get :)

+---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*